What to know about buying a house in Oregon

 Oregon home buyer overview

-The median home sale price in Oregon in September 2021 was $510,000, according to Redfin.
-That may not be the highest statewide price in America, but it’s much higher than the average nationwide.
+The median home sale price in Oregon was $480,900 in February 2023, according to Redfin.
+That was an 1.4% decrease year over year.
+Oregon may not have the highest average home price in the U.S., but it’s still higher than the average nationwide.

-And that can make it difficult for an Oregon first-time homebuyer to save enough for a down payment and closing costs.
-So read on to discover programs that might provide you with cash assistance.
+That can make it difficult for an Oregon first-time home buyer to save enough for a down payment and closing costs.
+Read on to discover programs that might provide you with cash assistance.

 Down payment amounts are based on the state's most recently available average home sale price.
 "Minimum" down payment assumes 3% down on a conventional mortgage with a minimum credit score of 620.